 Accessibility & Disability Abroad

-Tips and Guidance for Making Study Abroad Possible
+Tips and Guidance for Making Off-Campus Study Possible

-International SOS is a medical and travel assistance program available to all CC students and CC employees outside the U.S. on a college-sponsored trip.
+International SOS is a medical and travel assistance program available to all CC students and CC employees studying or traveling outside the U.S. on a College-sponsored or approved trip.

-Before you depart/planning process: International SOS offers personalized predeparture phone consultations with a nurse to address any medical/care provider needs, medication questions, and assistance requests that you have.
+Before you depart/planning process: International SOS offers personalized pre-departure phone consultations with a nurse to address any medical/care provider needs, medication questions, and assistance requests that you have.
 Please call International SOS at 215-942-8478 to ask any questions you have.
-Identify yourself as a CC student and give the membership number 11BSGC000027.
+Identify yourself as a CC student and give the membership number 11BSGC000027 if they ask.

 The following websites also provide supplemental information that may benefit students:

 Many students with a variety of disabilities have had successful off-campus study experiences.
-Colorado College alum Laura Hershey wrote a book on the process, Survival Strategies for Going Abroad: A Guide for People with Disabilities, that can be checked out from Accessibility Resources.
+Colorado College alumna Laura Hershey wrote a book on the process, Survival Strategies for Going Abroad: A Guide for People with Disabilities, that can be checked out from the Office of Accessibility Resources.

-Carolyn Belle, a Colorado College alum who studied in the Netherlands, shared the following about her experience:
+Carolyn Belle, Colorado College alumna who studied in the Netherlands, shared the following about her experience:

-Check out the Mobility International USA (MIUSA) website to learn about a variety of student experiences:
+Check out the Personal Stories section of the Mobility International USA (MIUSA) website to learn about a variety of student experiences:

 • "If you had told me freshman year that I would be in Africa now, I wouldn't have believed you. … See, I'm diagnosed with 'anxiety,' and a touch of obsessive-compulsive disorder thrown in for fun."